-- Return to Moshi for a week of cultural visits and classes
+- Return to Moshi for several days of cultural visits and classes

 Our study abroad program is one of the most cost-effective way to visit Africa.
-Program fees include:
+Program fees (estimated at $4500) include:

 - Room & board (three meals every day).Compare with other programs where students must obtain and pay for two meals a day in addition to the program fee!